The day Mike said a nasty word,

 Every kid went berserk!

-We each wanted to go first.
+We all wanted to read first.

 Mike looked like he might burst.